gc-ft/supabase-pgqueue/README.md

-# PGQueue: PostgreSQL-Based Job Queue and Webhook System for Supabase
+# PGQueue v2: PostgreSQL-Based Job Queue and Webhook System for Supabase

 **PGQueue** is a sophisticated job queue and webhook processing system built on top of PostgreSQL.
 It was built specifically with Supabase in mind and enables efficient scheduling, execution, and management of asynchronous jobs directly within the database.
 PGQueue supports running internal PostgreSQL functions, making HTTP requests, handling retries, managing authorization with JWTs, and signing requests with HMAC, all while providing robust logging and error handling mechanisms.

 It can be used to replace `supabase_functions.http_request()` for webhooks, offering a more robust, and feature rich implementation.

+Version 2 adds POLL jobs, which can be read and acknowledged via extra secured Functions.

 ## Copyright
    Copyright 2024 Fabian Thylmann